AnandaRimal/AnandaRimal/README.md

-Here's your updated GitHub profile README with the correct username:
+Here is your updated GitHub profile README with the correct Instagram link:

 ---